joelklabo/nostr-codex-runner/README.md

 ## Install

 - From source: `go install github.com/joelklabo/nostr-codex-runner/cmd/runner@latest`
-- From release binaries (macOS/Linux amd64/arm64): grab the asset from the GitHub Releases page, `chmod +x nostr-codex-runner-*`, and run `./nostr-codex-runner --config config.yaml`.
+- From release binaries (macOS/Linux amd64/arm64): grab the asset from the GitHub Releases page, `chmod +x nostr-codex-runner-*`, and run `./nostr-codex-runner run -config config.yaml`.
 - Docker image is not published yet; use the binary or source builds above.
 - One-liner installer (downloads latest release to `~/.local/bin` and copies `config.example.yaml` → `config.yaml` if missing):